 AUTOMATIC RESTORATION OF FIREARM RIGHTS IN MICHIGAN WILL NOT PREVENT FEDERAL PROSECUTION FOR POSSESSION OF A FIREARM.

-The best path to restoring normal gun rights is for the Petitioner to expunge the felony conviction.
-In order to do this, the Petitioner must qualify under MCL 780.621.
+The best path to restoring normal gun rights is for the Petitioner to expunge the felony conviction via the application process, not automatic expungement.
+To do this, the Petitioner must qualify under MCL 780.621.
 If the convicting court agrees to expunge the felony conviction, an order will be sent to the Michigan State Police.
 When the Petitioner’s NICS record will be updated is not clear.
 It may be necessary for the Petitioner to open a voluntary appeal file to receive a Unique Personal Identification Number (UPIN).
 Read about a VAF here.
 Once the Petitioner has a UPIN, he/she may walk into a Federal Firearms License (FFL) dealer and purchase a modern firearm using the UPIN.

 Two or More Felony Convictions For a Specified Felony.

 In this fact pattern, the Petitioner has two convictions for Felonious assault, MCL 780.82, a crime that has a maximum potential sentence of 4 years.
 The current version of MCL 780.621, the new law “Clean Slate” in Michigan, is a mess.
 This author believes that Clean Slate would only allow the expungement of both of these felonies if they occurred at the same time, and these convictions were the last convictions in this person’s history.
 As a result, this Petitioner may not expunge his/her conviction, and the only remedy is to restore the Petitioner’s Michigan gun rights under MCL 28.424.
 As discussed above, that means if the Petitioner’s Michigan gun rights are restored, the federal statute would still be applicable, so the only way to forgo violating 18 U.S. Code § 922(g)(1) is to use an antique firearm and/or black powder firearm.

 Two misdemeanor convictions, one of which is for misdemeanor domestic violence under Michigan law.